 Where to order

-Please visit the articles mention in this blog to order your printer.
+Please click the photos or article links mentioned in this article to learn more or order your printer.
 It helps to support this blog and it really encourages me to add more printing related content.
-If you are in the Seattle area then consider JVH Tech for your printing needs as well.

 Other articles you may enjoy